 A pinch of salt

 Start by whipping the softened butter with sugar for 10 mins.
 Add in the egg and egg yolks and whip for another 5 mins.
 Fold in the chocolate first, then the remaining ingredients.
 Scoop into 1-inch balls using a purple ice cream scoop and freeze for 10 mins.
 Separate into at least 2, if not 3 lined sheet trays, keeping the cookies at least 2 inches apart.
 Bake at 350 degrees F for 10-12 mins.
-Cool before removing, as these cookies are a lot more fragile when warm compared to cookies with gluten in them!
+Cool before removing, as these cookies are a lot more fragile when warm compared to cookies with higher gluten-content in them!